 Dr. Larry CrabbView Bio

-Dr. Larry Crabb is a well-known psychologist, speaker, Bible teacher, author, and founder/director of NewWay Ministries.
-He is currently the Scholar in Residence at Colorado Christian University, and serves as Spiritual Director for the American Association of Christian Counselors.
+Dr. Larry Crabb is a well-known psychologist, public speaker, Bible teacher, author, and the founder and director of NewWay Ministries.
+He is currently Scholar in Residence at Colorado Christian University, and serves as Spiritual Director for the American Association of Christian Counselors.
 Dr. Crabb has authored numerous books including Understanding People, The Marriage Builder and Fully Alive.
-He and his wife, Rachael, reside in the Denver, Colo.
+He and his wife, Rachael, reside in the Denver area.